ludoguenet/laravel-service-maker/README.md

 ## What does it do?

-This package adds a new `php artisan make:service {name} {--noContract}` command.
-It will create a service file and its contract (interface) for saving time while working with Laravel Framework.
+This package adds a new `php artisan make:service {name} {--N|noContract}` command.
+It will create a service file and its contract (interface) for saving time while working with Laravel Framework and benefit from the **Service Pattern**.

 ## Installation